DanDo385/solidity-edu/19-signed-messages/SIGNING_GUIDE.md

 # EIP-712 Signing Guide

-This guide shows you how to create EIP-712 signatures off-chain using JavaScript/TypeScript with ethers.js.
+This guide shows you how to create EIP-712 signatures off-chain using TypeScript with ethers.js.

 ## Table of Contents
 - [Setup](#setup)